How to Grow Escallonia

 All Escallonia flowers are attractive to bees.

-The choice of Escallonia, and which is best for your garden, may depend on the aspect of your garden, how exposed it is to align this to the hardiness of the Escallonia variety.
+The choice of Escallonia for your garden is personal preference, but also may depend on the aspect of your garden.
+The more exposed your garden/selected planting place, the greater the need for hardiness of the Escallonia variety.

-1. Escallonia 'Apple Blossom' illustrated top right is a compact variety, with a profusion of scented flowers from early to midsummer which are white, flushed apple-blossomed pink H4 hardy which means it needs to be planted in a sheltered spot, 2.5 x 2 (height.)
-Apple Blossom has some of the largest flowers in this group.
+- Escallonia 'Apple Blossom' illustrated top left, is a compact variety, with a profusion of scented flowers from early to midsummer which are white, flushed apple-blossomed pink H4 hardy which means it needs to be planted in a sheltered spot, 2.5 x 2 (height.)
+Apple Blossom has some of the largest flowers in this group and is a really pretty shrub- available on Crocus (affiliate link).

-2. Escallonia 'Donard Seedling' a vigorous shrub which flowers white, flushed pink, early to mid summer from pink buds and has very attractive glossy foliage.
+- Escallonia 'Donard Seedling' a vigorous shrub which flowers white, flushed pink, early to mid summer from pink buds and has very attractive glossy foliage.
 'Donard Seedling' is one of the hardiest of Escallonia to grow, making it more suitable for colder inland gardens, but plant away from cold winds.
-Growing to 3 x 2.5 m
+Growing to 3 x 2.5 m - this variety is available from Thompson and Morgan (affiliate link)

-3. Escallonai 'Iveyi' illustrated above center is an RHS award winning variety with larger, dark green foliage and pure white flowers, but it is only H4 hardy and so only suitable for sheltered and coastal gardens.
+- Escallonai 'Iveyi' illustrated above centre is an RHS award winning variety with larger, dark green foliage and pure white flowers, but it is only H4 hardy and so only suitable for sheltered and coastal gardens.
 Overall size 3 x 3m.
-It is one of the most popular Escallonia to grow and its flowers are described as scented.
+It is one of the most popular Escallonia to grow and its flowers are described as scented- also available from Crocus

 If you have a garden on the coast, or in a sheltered spot, there are many varieties of Escallonia which will suit your garden but if your plot is exposed or cold, the main choice is 'Donard Seedling' which is lovely.